 The Rise of Upwork and the Evolution of Freelance Platforms

-Here’s a snapshot of Upwork’s scale:
+A snapshot of Upwork’s current scale:

 | Metric | Value |